|

 C Veterans/Active Military & Dependents will no longer

+be silent.
 At 9:00 am marchers will proceed to the St. Regis Hotel for

 the meeting, where we will demonstrate to the VA the real